bryanmoxon/odin-recipes/README.md

-This is my first project with Odin Project.
+This is my first website with The Odin Project.
 I have already created the new project directory as well as connected it with GitHub.

+I completed all recipe pages and linked them with the index page.
+The "Lasagna" image is from a file and the "Pizza" and "Salad" images are from Google.